MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   limits the number of parallel scripts running at a time.
 As before, use the `$_` variable to represent the current input object in the script block.
 Use the `$using:` keyword to pass variable references to the running script.

+  In PowerShell 7, a new runspace is created for each loop iteration to ensure max isolation.
+This can be a large performance and resource hit if the work you are doing is small compared to creating new runspaces or if there are a lot of iterations performing significant work.
+As of PowerShell 7.1 preview release 2, runspaces from a runspace pool are reused by default.
+However, you can still create a runspace for each iteration using the **UseNewRunspace** switch.

   By default, the parallel scriptblocks use the current working directory of the caller that started the parallel tasks.